Hong-yu-Zhang/GAB-Net/README.md

 # GAB-Net
 * Author list: Hongyu Zhang, Yunbo Rao,
-* This is the implementation code for paper: "GAB-Net: A Robust Detector for Remote Sensing Object Detection under Large Sacle Variation and Complex Background"
+* This is the implementation code for paper: "GAB-Net: A Robust Detector for Remote Sensing Object Detection under Dramatic Sacle Variation and Complex Background"
 * The relevant paper is under submission in journal "IEEE Geoscience and Remote Sensing Letters"

 ## Overview